-One of the most popular activities on Oahu is hiking.
+One activity you won’t want to leave off your Oahu itinerary is hiking!
 For example, Diamond Head Crater is probably the best-known trek due to its proximity to Waikiki Beach.
 Other favorite Oahu hiking trails for tourists include the Lanikai Pillbox Hike, the Makapuʻu Point Lighthouse Trail, and Manoa Falls.

 Always remember to check the conditions of the trail you’d like to hike online to make sure it’s open.
 Certain hikes will close on particularly rainy or muddy days.
 Additionally, the Hawaiian government constantly reviews the safety of its popular hiking trails.

 When a trail is deemed dangerous for guests, the decision is made to close it permanently.
 For instance, this is the case for the Stairway to Heaven Hike and the Crouching Lion Hike.
 Do NOT attempt to hike these trails.